CoderKaustab/cdc-pipeline/README.md

 1. If any customization is required, that can be done by updating the code of - co.kaustab.cdc.listener.MysqlDefaultCdcListener.

-2. In case a new connector type (e.g: Mongo Debezium connector) is required, that can be done in the following way:
+2. In case a new connector type (e.g: Mongo Debezium connector) is required, that can be done in the following way: <br>
     a.
-Add the deuterium-connector dependency in the pom.xml
+Add the deuterium-connector dependency in the pom.xml<br>
     b.
-Create a child class of BaseCdcListener in the co.kaustab.cdc.listener package.
+Create a child class of BaseCdcListener in the co.kaustab.cdc.listener package.<br>
     c.
-Override the handleCdcEvent() method.
+Override the handleCdcEvent() method.<br>
     d.
-In the pipeline file point source.class value to your newly created CDCListener class.
+In the pipeline file point source.class value to your newly created CDCListener class.<br>
     e.
-Update the source.source_config as per your requirement.
+Update the source.source_config as per your requirement.<br>

 <br>